Skip to main content

 • Must be enrolled in MIBO 4970R during the internship term to earn academic credit.

-• One semester of MIBO 4960R (Directed Research)
+• Have completed one semester of MIBO 4960R (Directed Research)

 • Students are expected to work 12 hours minimum per week.